browserengineering/book/book/styles.md

     # ...
 ```

-It's kind of crazy, honestly, that Python lets you do this.
-Now, these
+It's kind of crazy, honestly, that Python lets you write this.
+Now,
-style sheet URLs are usually not full URLs; they are something called
+these style sheet URLs are usually not full URLs; they are something
-*relative URLs*, such as:^[There are other flavors, including
+called *relative URLs*, such as:^[There are other flavors, including
 query-relative and scheme-relative URLs, that I'm skipping.]

 -   A normal URL, which specifies a scheme, host, path, and so on;
 -   A host-relative URL, which starts with a slash but reuses the
     existing scheme and host; or
 -   A path-relative URL, which doesn't start with a slash and is
-    resolved like a file name would be.[^how-file]
+    resolved like a file name would be.

-[^how-file]: The "file name" after the last slash of the current URL
-    is dropped; if the relative URL starts with "../", slash-separated
-    "directories" are dropped from the current URL; and then the
-    relative URL is put at the end.

 To download the style sheets, we'll need to convert each relative URL
 into a full URL: